PeaceDate/module-federation-examples/cypress/README.md

     }
 ]
 ```

-Then you can easily use it in your tests
+Then, use it in your tests:

 ```typescript
 import { BaseMethods } from '../../../cypress/common/base';